EverydayHealthLogo

 Who is Dr. Bortz, Ophthalmologist in White Plains, NY?

 Dr. John Bortz, MD is an Ophthalmologist, who primarily practices in White Plains, NY.
-He has been practicing for over 40 years and is board certified by the American Board of Internal Medicine and American Board of Ophthalmology.
+He has been practicing for over 40 years and is board certified.
 Dr. Bortz graduated from Johns Hopkins University School of Medicine and completed his residency at Albany Med Ctr Hosp, Plastic Surgery; Ny Med Coll/Met Hosp Ctr, Ophthalmology; St Luke'S-Roosevelt-St Lukes D, Internal Medicine.
 Dr. Bortz is fluent in English and French, and is currently seeing new patients.
 Dr. Bortz’s practice accepts Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Bortz’s office at (914) 686-0006.

 What are Areas of Expertise for Dr. Bortz?